Herbal Balms and Salves

 All natural skin care!

-Note that you don’t have to use infused oils if you are using essential oils in your recipe, but it just makes for a stronger and more well-rounded preparation, in my humble opinion.
-Plus, essential oils can get way expensive, and can be ineffective if you don’t let the melted oils cool down enough before adding them to the mix.
+Note that you don’t have to use infused oils if you are using essential oils in your recipe, but it makes for a stronger and more well-rounded preparation, in my humble opinion.
+Plus, essential oils can become expensive and ineffective if you don’t let the melted oils cool down enough before adding them to the mix.

 I have seen many people call balms and salves ointments as an umbrella term, but there is actually a difference between balms and salves.